airbnb/react-create-hoc/README.md

 # react-create-hoc
-Helper function for creating React Higher-Order Components (HOC) using best practices for managing prop types.
+Utility for creating React Higher-Order Components (HOC) using best practices for managing prop types.

+## Motivation
+The HOC pattern is a really important tool for code reuse when building UIs in React.
+[Prop types](https://reactjs.org/docs/typechecking-with-proptypes.html) are helpful for catching bugs before they reach production.

+Writing HOCs that properly handle the prop types of the components that they wrap, though, is difficult and requires a lot of boilerplate code.
+Ideally, an engineer should not shy away from moving logic to an HOC because it is too verbose to write one.

+To solve this problem, `react-create-hoc` provides a function that implements much of this boilerplate.
+It allows HOCs to be created with only a straightforward function that simply wraps a component in a new component.

 ## Usage